sra/roachize/README.md

 It depends on the structure of the SQL output from the pg_dump comand so isn't going to work on a random sql file of postgres commands.

+Usage:
+  `perl perl roachize.pl --source mydb.sql --dest mydb_for_cockroach.sql [--2] [--omitdata]`

+You can skip the `COPY` sections during debugging to speed up imports using `--omitdata` You can indicate you are targeting a V2 alpha cluster with `--2`

 What it does:

 Processes the entire file looking for the primary key definitions to hoist into